bbauska/Coursera-React/README.md

 we encounter in the rest of the course.
 At the end of this exercise, you would be able to:

--   Install Git on your computer
+-   Install Git on your computer,

--   Ensure that Git can be used from the command-line or command-prompt on your computer
+-   Ensure that Git can be used from the command-line or command-prompt on your computer, and

--   Set up some of the basic global configuration for Git
+-   Set up some of the basic global configuration for Git.

 <h3>Downloading and Installing Git</h3>